reactiveui/website/input/docs/handbook/routing/index.md

 </rxui:ReactiveUserControl>
 ```

-In this example, we are setting up the bindings in code-behind.
+In this example, we set up the bindings in the code-behind file for the view.

 **FirstView.xaml.cs**